japthind/japthind/README.md

-- 👋 Hi, I’m @Japish Singh Thind
+- 👋 Hi, I’m @Japish Singh Thind.
 - 👀 I love to code and create new things.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on new and world changing ideas.
-Would love to work on creating a startup with anyone interested
+Would love to work on creating a startup with anyone interested.
+- Gaining knowledge is my passion.
 - 📫 How to reach me
 You can reach me on my email - japishthind@gmail.com.